viorelsfetea/viorel.me/content/posts/2020-08-06-gitlab-ci-ssh-deploy.md

 Assumptions:

-1. Gitlab CI is already set up and there is a runner running.
+1. You already set up Gitlab CI and there is a runner running.
 2. The Ubuntu Server is up and running and you have access to it.
 3. This tutorial is agnostic in the sense that it doesn't care how the app should actually run on the server.
 It just takes the file(s) there.